-This is an excerpt, still under review, from an early chapter of my novel “Karrana”, first draft three-quarters completed at this stage
+This is an early excerpt from a chapter of my novel “Karrana”, second draft well under way at this stage.

 When he got to Halfway Creek, he had to stop to catch his breath.
 It was pitch black now with the stars blotted out by the height of the trees and the lay of the land.
 Some bush creatures, probably a wallaby or a rabbit, scuttled away on the other side of the bridge.
 An owl made an eerie sound like a warning coming from on high.